-Welcome to Center for Wisdom and Compassion - a place for authentic Tibetan Buddhist studies, meditation and practice in the heart of Copenhagen.
+Welcome to Center for Wisdom and Compassion - a place for authentic Tibetan Buddhist studies, meditation and practice.

 The Center for Wisdom and Compassion is open to all those who are interested in developing mental clarity and compassion.
 We offer classes, courses and retreats with world-renowned practitioners and scholars.
 Explore our program here.

 “In Buddhism, we are not particularly interested in the quest for intellectual knowledge alone.
 We are much more interested in understanding what’s happening here and now, in comprehending our present experience, what we are at this very moment, our fundamental nature.”

 - Lama Zopa Rinpoche

 The Center was founded by Lise Lotte Brooks and Maria Damsholt in 1996 after meeting with Lama Zopa Rinpoche at Jamyang Center in London that year.
 Rinpoche liked the idea of a Center in Copenhagen, Denmark and gave the burgeoning group a name: Tong-nyi Nying-je Ling, the Center for Wisdom and Compassion.

 From the very beginning, the center started a volunteer hospice service, “Pure Land of Medicine Buddha”, which has been very active and helped numerous people to a peaceful passing.
 The center also includes a small publishing house, Dharma Wisdom, with six books translated and published in Danish.

 The Foundation for the Preservation of the Mahayana Tradition (FPMT) is an organization devoted to preserving and spreading Mahayana Buddhism worldwide by creating opportunities to listen, reflect, meditate, practice, and actualize the unmistaken teachings of the Buddha and based on that experience spreading the Dharma to sentient beings.